Scott Stadium and John Paul Jones Arena Bag Policy and Entry Procedures

 How can I get through screening quickly?

 Guests are strongly encouraged to leave bags and non-essential items at home or in their vehicles.
 Bags and extra items take more time to search and slow down the screening process.
-Be prepared – have cell phones, key rings, cameras and any large metal objects out of your pockets.
 Guests do not need to remove jackets, coins, belts, jewelry, watches, etc. Follow these steps and screening should take only a few seconds.

 How many bags can each person carry into a venue?